-- Sarah Anderson Designated Child Protection/Safeguarding Officer/Deputy Headteacher (pastoral)
+- Peter Hayes Designated Child Protection/Safeguarding Officer/Deputy Headteacher (pastoral)

 - Jill Lewis Mental Health Lead

 - Teresa Woolley Lead First Aider

-- Peter Hayes CPD Lead
+- Samina O Malley CPD Lead

-- Sachin Sandhu Head of Faculty: Personal Development
+- Daniel Wright Head of Faculty: Personal Development

+- Head of Year and their deputies

 Any member of staff who is concerned about the mental health or wellbeing of a student should always follow the schools safeguarding procedures in the first instance.
 If there is a fear that the student is in danger of immediate harm, then the normal child protection procedures should be followed, with an immediate referral to the designated child protection/ safeguarding officer or the head teacher.
 If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.